 This resort town is located in the Kumaon region of Uttarakhand.

 Nainital was founded in 1841 by a European businessman P. Barron.
 The first house, a pilgrimage lodge, was built by him.
 Within the next few years, Nainital became a popular hill resort.
 The St. John in the Wilderness Church is one of the oldest structures here.
-A number of ‘European’ schools came up in the town during the latter half of the 19th century.
+Several ‘European’ schools came up in the town during the latter half of the 19th century.
 In 1862, Nainital became the summer retreat for the North-Western Provinces.

 - Nainital is named after the Goddess Naina Devi.